rkern/line_profiler/README.rst

       Profiler will be instantiated and inserted into your __builtins__ with the name "profile".
 Like LineProfiler, it may be used as a decorator, or enabled/disabled with `enable_by_count()` and `disable_by_count()`, or
-      even as a context manager with the "with profile:" statement in Python 2.5 and 2.6.
+      even as a context manager with the "with profile:" statement.

     * Pre-profiling setup.
 With the [-s/--setup] option, you can provide a script which will be executed without profiling before executing the